jbg/libwebrtc/api/README.md

 `.cc` files in `api/` should preferably be kept reasonably small.
 If a substantial implementation is needed, consider putting it with our non-public code, and just call it from the `api/` `.cc` file.

+Avoid defining api with structs as it make harder for the api to evolve.